From jail, Venezuela protest leader urges resistance

 Maduro has criticized CNN’s coverage of the unrest, and the U.S.-based network said on Friday its reporters’ credentials had been revoked.
 Information Ministry officials did not confirm that, saying CNN had been invited to a Maduro news conference later on Friday.

-Additional reporting by Javier Farias in San Cristobal, Daniel Wallis, Eyanir Chinea and Tomas Sarmiento in Caracas, and Daniel Ramos in La Paz; Editing by Kieran Murray, James Dalgleish and Ken Wills
+Additional reporting by Javier Farias in San Cristobal, Daniel Wallis, Eyanir Chinea and Tomas Sarmiento in Caracas, and Daniel Ramos in La Paz; Editing by Kieran Murray and James Dalgleish